 The next morning I packed the food using our standard “flying home with food” procedures.
 The hotel was so close to Newark Airport that when I got to the TSA checkpoint the ice hadn’t melted so I didn’t even need to dump it out as a liquid before heading to the gate.

 I’m glad to say, the pizza (and pierogi) made it home safely.
-We’re saving the pierogi so it lasts us until our next trip but the pizza didn’t last more than a few days.
+We’re saving the pierogi to last us until our next trip but the pizza didn’t last more than a few days.

 I’m not sure if this is a standard feature on hotel refrigerators as I’d never looked.
 Have you ever seen this in your room fridge?